Arina Tanemura: Artistry and themes

-Tanemura she drew influences from shōjo manga from her childhood, particularly comedy stories such as Tokimeki Tonight and Chibi Maruko-chan, and she drew according to trends she believes were fashionable, resulting in her current art style.
+Tanemura said she drew influences from shōjo manga from her childhood, particularly comedy stories such as Tokimeki Tonight and Chibi Maruko-chan, and she drew according to trends she believes were fashionable, resulting in her current art style.
 Tanemura stated that her art style is not derived from specific artists, and that she has been drawing in the same style since she was young, but has since then cited Hayao Miyazaki, Rumiko Takahashi, Kei Kusunoki, Yuu Watase, and Fumiko Tanikawa as people who have personally inspired her.
 In addition, Tanemura also cited Hideaki Anno as an influence, having watched his works during the second half of her "otaku phase".
 Tanemura intended to draw in a style that makes her works difficult to animate.
 While her earlier works had thicker and harsher lines, she described her artwork in 2017 as becoming more soft and flowy.
 Tanemura also primarily draws artwork without the use of digital tools and she illustrates using Dr. Ph.
 Martin coloring ink.
 The clothing featured in her works are inspired by clothing that she personally owns.

 A common theme in Tanemura's shōjo manga works are female characters who transform back and forth between the young girls they are and the women they would like to become, and she drew Phantom Thief Jeanne, Full Moon o Sagashite and The Gentlemen's Alliance Cross specifically to exaggerate how girls want to become mature.
 Tanemura drew a reversal of this theme for Idol Dreams, where the main protagonist transforms into the young girl she had wanted to be, to appeal to fans who had grown up with her work.

 The influence of idol singers is another theme present in Tanemura's works.
 Tanemura, a fan of Hello!
 Project groups such as Morning Musume and Berryz Kobo, had modeled the protagonist of Full Moon o Sagashite using then-Morning Musume member Ai Kago's corkscrew hairstyle.
 Idol Dreams is also centered on an idol singer, but Tanemura drew influences from older magical girl idol series like Creamy Mami and Fancy Lala.
 Tanemura stated that she is also a fan of Fudanjuku and actively follows their career; she is friends with the group's members and wrote the manga Fudanjuku Monogatari based on their stage personas.

 Referring to Full Moon o Sagashite and The Gentlemen's Alliance Cross, Tanemura disclosed that her main female characters and their relationships are based on her friends or stories she has heard from them.
 She stated her stories were not meant to deliver a specific message to young women and that they were for everyone to enjoy.
 Her favorite of her works is The Gentlemen's Alliance Cross.